linode/docs/docs/platform/vlans/how-to-create-a-private-network-with-linode-vlans-api/index.md

 ### Limitations

-- Linode Private LAN is currently in a closed Beta.
+- Linode Private LAN is currently in Beta.
 In order to use this feature, you must sign up through our [Green Light Beta Program](https://www.linode.com/green-light/).

 - Linode Private LAN is available in Next Generation Network (NGN) [data centers](https://www.linode.com/global-infrastructure/).
 This includes Toronto (`ca-central`), Mumbai (`ap-west`), and Sydney (`ap-southeast`).